JAForbes/stagnant/readme.md

     // event metadata, just a state bag with no schema , data: any

-    // time is represented as a millisecond unix timestagnant , startTime: number
+    // time is represented as a millisecond unix timestamp , startTime: number
     , endTime: number
 }